coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 -   +1 racial bonus on attack rolls against orcs and goblinoids.
 -   +4 dodge bonus to Armor Class against monsters of the giant type.
-    Any time a creature loses its Dexterity bonus (if any) to Armor Class, such as when it's caught flat-footed, it loses its dodge bonus, too.
+    Any time a creature loses its Dexterity bonus (if any) to Armor Class, such as when it’s caught flat-footed, it loses its dodge bonus, too.
 -   +2 racial bonus on Appraise checks that are related to stone or metal items.
 -   +2 racial bonus on Craft checks that are related to stone or metal.
 -   Automatic Languages: Common and Dwarven.
 Bonus Languages: Giant, Gnome, Goblin, Orc, Terran, and Undercommon.
 -   Favored Class: Fighter.
-A multiclass dwarf 's fighter class does not count when determining whether he takes an experience point penalty for multiclassing
+A multiclass dwarf ’s fighter class does not count when determining whether he takes an experience point penalty for multiclassing

 ## Elves

--   +2 Dexterity, --2 Constitution.
+-   +2 Dexterity, –2 Constitution.
 -   Medium: As Medium creatures, elves have no special bonuses or penalties due to their size.
 -   Elf base land speed is 30 feet.